Best Rooms on a Cruise Ship

 Seasickness stopping you from living your best life?

-Getting sick out at sea due to, well, the sea, shouldn't be an issue if you choose the correct room.
+Getting motion sickness out at sea due to, well, the sea, shouldn't be an issue if you choose the correct room.
 The best room to stay in for those who easily get seasick are those located on the lower decks in the middle of the ship.
 These rooms are least likely to feel the roll and sway of the ship on the open water.
-But don't worry, some of the lower decks also offer balcony or ocean view rooms.
+But don't worry, some of the lower decks also offer balcony or oceanview cabins.
+Outdoor rooms or outside cabins feature a window or a porthole with a view to the sea that are very close in size to inside cabins.

 Port or starboard: Does side matter?